 Click on experiment names to find out more information and to download the scripts.

 Explanations of categories are forthcoming.
 Any experiment listing that does not include

-a link denotes an experiment that is in the queue to be created is not ready yet.
+a link (in boldface text) denotes an experiment that was in the queue to be created when funding ran out for this project.

 Disclaimer on Software Version

 Back to System for Teaching Experimental Psychology

 Go To: Attention